OWASP/www-project-developer-guide/contributing.md

 ### Page structure

-Each sub-section should deal with one specific subject, for example 'Threat modeling' or 'Digests'.
+Each sub-section should deal with one specific subject, for example 'Threat modeling', or a single project such as the OWASP 'Threat Dragon' Builder/Tool project.

-The sub-sections ideally follow the same structure:
+Sub-sections that describe an individual project should follow the same structure:

-1. Overview, summarising the subject at an introductory level
+1. Introduction, summarising the project at a very high level:
+  _supply a couple of sentences on the project including its status as an OWASP project and where to find it_
-2. Main body, explaining the subject to a medium/general level
+2. The 'What', explaining what the project is to a general level:
+  _go into more detail about the project so that a developer can gain an overview of what this project can provide for them_
+3. The 'Why', explaining why developers will want to use the project:
+  _provide more context for project that allows developers to determine whether to use it in their team_
+4. The 'How', describe how to get started with the project _give a brief outline of how the project provides value for a web application development team_ _Do not repeat the project documentation itself; ideally provide a primer and a pointer to the project documentation_
-3. Further reading, providing links to the subject at an advanced/detailed level
+5. Further reading or resources, if any, providing links on the project at an advanced/detailed level
-4. Resources, providing links to tools and applications that may be used when working within this domain

 ### Pull requests